phetdam/kenkyusha_proj/doc/config_format.md

 * **model**

-  Specifies the class name of the desired model.
+  Specifies the class name of the desired model, excluding the module name.
 Note that only classes that implement an `sklearn`-like interface can be used with `noisy_eval.py`, as the computation methods assume that every model implements the instance methoeds `fit`, `score`, and `predict`.
 Must be assigned a string.

 * **params**